pedrotgn/pyactor/doc/tutorial.rst

     x = e1.say_something(timeout=3)

-The default timeout is 1 second.
+The default timeout is 10 seconds.
 To wait indefinitely, just set it to `None`.

 The correct output for this sample is the following::